hjlogique/View-High-Scores-Game/README.md

 with a list of all players and their scores is displayed.
 Here Players can clear the list and also replay the game.

+Note: The first screenshot below displays the cover page of the application.

 ```
 ![View High Scores Game application screenshot](/screenshots/image1.png)
 <br/><br/>